ruili4UCSD/CSE151A_WIN24_GROUP/README.md

-We now can now look at our corrolation matrix.
+With the data normalization complete, we can now examine our correlation matrix.